 The entire menu is planned out by the company's team of experts and chefs, but the program still allows for personalization where subscribers can opt-out of potential allergens or particular ingredients they don't care for.
 The meals are complete breakfasts, lunches, and dinners that contain fresh organic ingredients like wildflower honey, Mizuna lettuce, and seed-crusted avocados — things that I previously breezed right past in my weekly Whole Foods strolls.

 First, let's talk breakfast: these aren't your average milk-and-cereal combos — Sakara provides everything from sweet caramel-dripping muffins to cakes, granola medleys brimming with oat clusters, and sweet potato bowls that brought me into a full-on autumnal mood.
 Now, onto lunch: my favorite dish altogether was by far the pesto-pasta lunch — which consisted of five herbs and a creamy sauce that made me squeal.
 You can also opt-in to receive their ever-so-coveted Metabolism Powder: a chocolatey mix made from fancy things like black pepper piperine, antioxidants, and Ayurvedic herbs that promote digestion along with a natural dewy glow.
 Then, came dinner: my favorite dinner became a bowl made with purple cabbage and macadamia feta piled on top of earthy lentils, yellow beets, and sweet butternut squash — a vast list of ingredients I didn't think could taste so flavorful.
 (And yes, I do know how to season my food!)
+This just in; Sakara's newly released powder, the Super Greens Powder, features your daily dose of needed greens and plant-based protein all in a floral-covered package.
+It has a naturally sweet, mildly earthy flavor that mixes well with smoothies and blends into other recipes.

 How Much Does Sakara Cost?

 It's hard to discuss Sakara Life without mentioning the steep price; this meal-delivery service is not that affordable.
 One single day of meals is about $110 (aka more than I would spend for a week of groceries at Trader Joe's).
 However, there are ways around this: Sakara is available on Afterpay and offers a variety of recipes on its website as well as inside its beautifully curated cookbook, 'Eat Clean, Play Dirty.'
-A good tip, if you want to try it out but don't want to commit to the budget-crushing price: order three-days worth of lunches first.
+A good tip, if you want to try it out but don't want to commit to the budget-crushing price: order three-days' worth of lunches first.
 That way, you can continue the lifestyle with fun recipes on your own time that are mixed in with your own grocery budgets.

 Is Sakara Worth It?